All Episodes

 I just want to focus on the bully pulpit on the Christian community in Lebanon.

-But you can go to cdm.press.
+But you can go to CDM.press.

-If you put this in your daily scan, you'll get a lot of news you're not getting anywhere else across the world.
+If you put us in your daily scan, you'll get a lot of news.

 Thanks, Steve.